-- 2-12.^{29, 30} Although there are indications of other significant micronutrient deficiencies, their prevalence is not known due to a lack of recent data. - 24.
-Smallholder productivity and incomes: In 2017 agriculture accounted for 13.1 percent of gross domestic product and employed 29.7 percent of the labour force,31 approximately 38 million people, making it the second largest source of employment.
-Women represented 37 percent of the agricultural labour force.32 Women are involved in all agricultural activities but experience marginalization and discrimination, with limited access to resources, services and decision making positions.33 According to 2018 data women hold 24 percent of agricultural land and men, 76 percent.34 - 25.
+- 23. Other nutrition concerns persist.
+Anaemia among pregnant women and girls increased from 37.1 percent in 2013 to 48.9 percent in 2018.
+In 2013, the prevalence of anaemia was nearly 55 percent in children age 6-23 months and ranged from 10.6 to 15.5 percent in children age 2-12.
+Although there are indications of other significant micronutrient deficiencies, their prevalence is not known due to a lack of recent data. - 24.
+Smallholder productivity and incomes: In 2017 agriculture accounted for 13.1 percent of gross domestic product and employed 29.7 percent of the labour force, approximately 38 million people, making it the second largest source of employment.
+Women represented 37 percent of the agricultural labour force.
+Women are involved in all agricultural activities but experience marginalization and discrimination, with limited access to resources, services and decision making positions.
+According to 2018 data women hold 24 percent of agricultural land and men, 76 percent. - 25.
 Smallholder farmers represent 93 percent of farmers and produce the bulk of the staples.
 They face several challenges, including meeting the needs of a growing population and a growing middle class and limited access to finance, tenure rights, services and markets, as well as climate change impacts.
-There are about 16 million poor people in rural areas, representing 13.2 percent of the rural population.^{35,36} - 26.
-Sustainable food systems: Indonesia faces challenges in food security and nutrition37 related to import dependency for some foods; a low-quality diet among middle-lower-income people; and the triple burden of malnutrition.
+There are about 16 million poor people in rural areas, representing 13.2 percent of the rural population. - 26.
+Sustainable food systems: Indonesia faces challenges in food security and nutrition related to import dependency for some foods; a low-quality diet among middle-lower-income people; and the triple burden of malnutrition.
 Although the prevalence of chronic food insecurity has declined, it is exacerbated in remote areas by poor economic access, logistical barriers and food production failures caused by a lack of resilience to shocks and a lack of integrated and fragmented policies on food security, nutrition and poverty, including in terms of gender-responsiveness. - 27.
-The middle class represents at least 52 million people, and its consumption has grown by 12 percent annually since 2002, accounting for about half of total household consumption.38 The growing middle class and the increased rate of urbanization are having effects on dietary patterns and food demand. - 28.
-Domestic rice prices are higher than in global and regional markets.
-Although rice consumption decreased from 140 kg per capita to 114 kg per capita between 2006 and 2015, rice still constitutes a large part of the diet, particularly for low-income and rural people.39
+The middle class represents at least 52 million people, and its consumption has grown by 12 percent annually since 2002, accounting for about half of total household consumption.
+The growing middle class and the increased rate of urbanization are having effects on dietary patterns and food demand.